run2bizdocs/docs-1/en/docs/citsmart-esp-8/2-initial-settings/add-ons/neuro/developing-applications/css.md

 title: CSS

-Description: The Neuro allows the maintenance of CSS files within the tool.These files can be used on Forms as a dependency.
+Description: The Neuro allows the maintenance of CSS files within the tool.
+These files can be used on Forms as a dependency.
 #CSS

 !!!
 Abstract "ATTENTION"